 Configure AWS S3 Bucket Metrics

-Track metrics for an entire bucket
+Track metrics for all objects in a bucket

 import * as pulumi from "@pulumi/pulumi";